Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Allow use of the **@SQLCHECKBOX** action tag for SQL fields, which will replace the drop-down list with a checkbox for each option similar to a checkbox field.

-When writing an SQL query for use with the *@SQLCHECKBOX* action tag, ensure that the returned column names are `code` and `label`, otherwise the query will not function.
-Also note that the *@SQLCHECKBOX* action tag does not work with the *@IF* action tag.
+When writing an SQL query for use with the `@SQLCHECKBOX` action tag, ensure that the returned column names are `code` and `label`, otherwise the query will not function.
+Also note that the `@SQLCHECKBOX` action tag does not work with the `@IF` action tag.

 For best results, the SQL query should return all possible options outside of a record context<br>
 (where \[record-name\] = '') and only limit to a subset (if required) within a record context.

+Note that for performance reasons, the number of options returned by an `@SQLCHECKBOX` field may be limited if the query returns more than 15 options.

-*The previous implementation of @SQLCHECKBOX where the tag is applied to checkbox fields is now deprecated and will be removed in a future version of this module.*
+*The previous implementation of* `@SQLCHECKBOX` *where the tag is applied to checkbox fields is now deprecated and will be removed in a future version of this module.*

 ### Static form variable names